DariusAugustRead/se_project_spots/README.md

 # Spots

-This is the beginning of the "Spots" social media web applications.
+This is one of the intermediate stages of the "Spots" social media web applications.
 When it is complete, users will be able to add and remove photos to their profile (and maybe even more in the future).
+As of now, users can update/edit their profile name and/or description.

 ## Tech Stack (Software and techniques used)